-OG 12th Edition, Problem Solving Practice Problem #149
+Today’s GMAT algebra problem and explanation comes from the OG 12th Edition, Problem Solving Practice Problem #149.

-Here is the problem that appears in the OG:
+Here is the problem as it appears in the OG:

 During a trip, Francine traveled x percent of the total distance at an average speed of 40 miles per hour and the rest of the distance at an average speed of 60 miles per hour.
 In terms of x, what was Francine’s average speed for the entire trip?